 You’re bringing this world together, and to achieve this you need to work alongside other players to achieve such lofty goals.
 It’s preachy and unsubtle to the point of hilarity, but given how averse blockbusters are to discussing politics nowadays, Hideo Kojima is already sitting atop the mountain.
 Speaking of, you’ll be climbing a lot of those in Death Stranding.

 One of the most unusual elements is the private room, a hub area of sorts you’ll return to for resting after a mission or experience story sequences throughout the campaign.
 It’s bright, futuristic space that fills with trinkets and equipment, and by the end it’s absolutely crawling with items.

 While here, you can make Norman Reedus shower, use the bathroom and even stare into a mirror to make an absurd number of weird impressions.
 It feels like a humanoid tamagotchi, and your decision on if that’s a good thing depends on your tolerance for Hideo Kojima’s special brand of bizarre.

-Death Stranding is unlike anything else out there in the gaming medium right now.
+Death Stranding is unlike anything else out there in the gaming landscape right now.
 It’s huge, innovative and utterly unashamed in what it wants to be.
 Kojima Productions is heavy-handed in its implementation of modern political themes, but they tie into the narrative and involve the player in ways that feel beautifully compelling- resulting in one of the strongest final acts I’ve seen in some time.